 Have you got the accountability factor?

-One of the issues I hear most consistently from leaders, managers, and supervisors is their daily struggle to hold staff members and teams accountable for performance or for values.
-One senior leader recently told me, “It’s so hard to hold people accountable when you’ve known them for years and years.
+One of the issues I hear most consistently from leaders, managers, and supervisors are their daily struggle to hold staff members and teams accountable for performance or for values.
+One senior leader recently told me.
+“It’s so hard to hold people accountable when you’ve known them for years and years.
 I just wish they’d do what they said they’d do!”
+This is the accountability factor.

 I spent 15 years as a non-profit executive and I experienced the same struggles.
-I believed that:
+During that time, I believed that:

 - My staff members should know what they are supposed to do.